sheryew/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use Case: Viewing Employee(s)' Attributes**
+**Use Case: Viewing Employee(s)' Attribute**

 **MSS**

-1. User requests to view specific attributes of employee(s).
+1. User requests to view specific attribute of employee(s).
-2. HR Insight shows the specific attributes of the employee(s).
+2. HR Insight shows the specific attribute of the employee(s).
    Use case ends.

 **Extensions**